Five Bridgerton-inspired mocktails for your tea party with elderflower, lavender, rose, and hibiscus. Perfect for bridal showers and Easter brunch.

 What drinks do you serve at a Bridgerton tea party?

-Historically accurate options include black tea with milk and sugar, chamomile or mint tisanes, lemonade, and elderflower cordial diluted with still or sparkling water.
-Wealthier households served orgeat (almond syrup with water), ratafia (fruit cordials), and occasionally syllabub (a milk-wine mixture that wouldn’t work as a mocktail).
-These five mocktail recipes modernize that palette with proper dilution ratios and chilled tea, which the Regency era didn’t have access to since ice was expensive and rare.
+If you want historically accurate: black tea with milk and sugar, chamomile or mint tisanes, lemonade, and elderflower cordial diluted with still or sparkling water.
+Wealthier households served orgeat (almond syrup with water), ratafia (fruit cordials), and occasionally syllabub, a milk-wine mixture that wouldn’t quite work as a mocktail.
+These five recipes take that same Regency palette and add what they didn’t have: proper dilution ratios, chilled tea, and ice.
+Ice was expensive and rare in the early 1800s, which means any iced drink at your party is already more luxurious than what Lady Danbury served.

 How do you make elegant non-alcoholic drinks for a party?